ryanto/ember-content-for/README.md

 # Ember-content-for

 This addon is a proof of concept for named yields.
-Have you ever wanted to provide multiple yields to a component.
-This addon lets you do that.

 ```hbs
 // templates/applications.hbs